floscha/lingvist-word-scraper/README.md

 Alternatively, you can also pass just your email address or both email and password as command line arguments to the script.
 The program will then run to retrieve your words.

-5. When the program is finished, you can find all your learned words in the _vacabulary.json_ file.
+5. When the program is finished, you can find all your learned words in the _vocabulary.json_ file.